mailjet/api-documentation/guides/_send-api.md

    class Program
    {
       /// <summary>
-      /// This calls sends an email to one recipient with a Reply-To address
+      /// This call sends an email to one recipient with an additional SMTP header
       /// </summary>
       static void Main(string[] args)
       {